lucaschirruINAF/SRT-Documentation/antenna.rst

 Introduction
 ============

-The Sardinia Radio Telescope is a 64-meter single-dish radio telescope.
-It is located in the Pranu Sanguni area of San Basilio, Sardinia, Italy, about 40 km north of Cagliari.
+The Sardinia Radio Telescope (SRT) is the result of a scientific and technical project carried out by the Italian National Institute for Astrophysics (INAF), and it is managed by the Astronomical Observatory of Cagliari.
+It is a fully steerable multi-reflector antenna designed to operate with high efficiency across the 0.3–116 GHz frequency range.
+The telescope is located in the Pranu Sanguni area of San Basilio, Sardinia, Italy, about 35 km northeast of Cagliari (Latitude 39.493072° N, Longitude 9.245151° E), at 650 m above sea level.

-Its state-of-the-art technology includes an active surface with 1008 panels, which allows observations at high frequencies (from 0.3 up to 115 GHz).
+Its state-of-the-art technology includes an optical design based on a quasi-Gregorian configuration with a shaped 64-m diameter primary reflector and a 7.9-m diameter secondary reflector, in order to minimize the spillover and the standing wave between secondary mirror and feed.
+Moreover, the telescope is equipped with a beam wave guide (BWG) room, where there are available four 2.9-m mirrors and one 3.9-m mirror, for a total of four additional focal positions.
+This complex optical design permits the telescope to accomodate up to 20 receivers.
+One of the most important properties of SRT is the active surface system, which allows compensation for the gravitational deformation, thermal gradients, and wind pressure on the 64-meter dish (through an electro-mechanical control), guaranteeing high antenna efficiency at high frequencies.

 There are three main focal points where reveivers can be placed: primary focus (currently hosting the L-P dual band receiver); Gregorian focus (K-band receiver), and Beam Wave Guide focus (C-band receiver).
-In total, the telescope can accomodate up to 20 receivers.
 A number of additional receivers are currently being planned and built.

 The telescope can be operated in single-dish or VLBI mode for radio astronomy, geodynamical studies or space science.
 Its geographical location allows it to observe at declinations above -33 degrees.